Jean Duvivier

-Jean Duvivier (1687 – 30 April 1761) was a French medallist, who was appointed official medallist to King Louis XV of France.
+Jean Duvivier (1687 – 30 April 1761) was a French medallist, who was appointed official medallist to King Louis XV.

 Jean Duvivier was born in 1687 in Liège.

 He moved to Paris in 1710.

-In 1719 he was chosen by Louis XV as his official medallist, succeeding Jean Mauger (1648-1722).
+In 1719 he was chosen by Louis XV as his official medallist, succeeding Jean Mauger (1648–1722).

 He was extremely prolific and engraved more than four hundred dies.

-He was made a member of the Academy.
+He was made a member of the academy.

 He died on 30 April 1761 in Paris.

 Jean Duvivier married Marie-Louise Vignon, who died on 28 September 1752.
 Their sons included Pierre-Louis-Isaac (baptized 23 May 1727), Pierre-Simon-Benjamin (baptized 5 November 1730) and Thomas-Germain-Joseph (baptized 31 August 1735).

-Duvivier's son Benjamin was also a graveur du roi (King's Engraver) and member of the Academy.
+Duvivier's son Benjamin was also a graveur du roi (King's Engraver) and member of the academy.

-Pierre-Simon-Benjamin Duvivier (1728-1819) may have had more talent than his father.
+Pierre-Simon-Benjamin Duvivier (1728–1819) may have had more talent than his father.

 His daughter Jeanne-Louise-Françoise Duvivier married the engraver Jacques-Nicolas Tardieu and is on record as having made several engravings herself.